TheNameXDD/TheNameXDD/README.md

 ### Which software I'm using for working

-1. RobotStudio - my must lovely software which I can use for programming ABB robots (all types)
+1. RobotStudio - my must lovely software which I can use for programming ABB robots
 2. CIROS - usually I'm using FESTO software for automation training
 3. TIA portal - Siemens SIMATIC S-series programming and setup HMI displays
 4. AutoCAD (MEP, EL, INVENTOR) and SketchUP - drawings :)
 5. Sublime Text, Web Storm and MS Visual Code - for programming (Java, JS, C++)
-6. CADe SIMU - lovely software for modeling electrical networks

 For network training I'm using > Cisco pocket Tracer, Wireshark and more